davetang/learning_linux/gnu_make/README.md

 ```

 The _target_ is the file to create and the _prerequisites_ or _dependents_ are the files that must exist before the target can be built.
 The _commands_ are the actual shell commands that will create the target from the prerequisites.
 If a prerequisite has an associated rule, `make` will update that first.

+### Rules

+A rule defines a target and its prerequisites (if any).
+There are a number of different kinds of rules:

+1. _Explicit rules_ indicate a specific target to be updated and is the most common type of rule
+2. _Pattern rules_ use wildcards instead of explicit filenames; they allow `make` to apply the rule any time a target file matching the pattern needs to be updated.
+3. _Implicit rules_ are either pattern rules or suffix rules found in the rules database built into Make.
+4. _Static pattern rules_ are like regular pattern rules except they apply only to a specific list of target files.

+There are also _suffix rules_ but they are considered obsolete and have been replaced by pattern rules, which are clearer and more general.

 ## .PHONY